Gydo-Team/gydo.js-dev/README.md

 If you want it so only the user who created the interaction can see it, add the property in `slashCommand.create({})`: `ephemeral: true`

-To detect the slash command: <br />
+To detect the slash command:

 ```js
 bot.slashCommand.detect("ping")
 ```